davidgasquez/awesome-duckdb/README.md

 - [`scrooge`](https://github.com/pdet/Scrooge-McDuck) - A set of aggregation functions and data scanners on financial data.
 - [`shellfs`](https://github.com/rustyconover/duckdb-shellfs-extension) - Allows shell commands to be used for input and output.
 - [`ulid`](https://github.com/Maxxen/duckdb_ulid) - ULID data type for DuckDB.
 A ULID is similar to a UUID except that it also contains a timestamp component.
-- [`cache_httpfs`](https://github.com/dentiny/duck-read-cache-fs) - Adds a read caching layer to duckdb filesystem to improve query performance and reduce egress cost.
-- [`3fs`](https://github.com/open3fs/duckdb-3fs) - Integrates DuckDB with DeepSeek 3FS distributed file system.
+- [`yardstick`](https://github.com/sidequery/yardstick) - Implements Measures in SQL paper as a DuckDB extension for centralized metric definitions / en embedded semantic layer.

 ### Other Extensions